Führermuseum: Sonderauftrag Linz

 On 21 June 1939, Hitler set up the Sonderauftrag Linz ("Special Commission Linz") in Dresden and – at the recommendation of art dealer and Nazi Party member Karl Haberstock – appointed Hans Posse, director of the Gemäldegalerie Alte Meister ("Dresden Painting Gallery"), as a special envoy.
 A few days later, on 26 June, Hitler signed a letter intended to give Posse the authority he would need to do this job.
 He wrote:

 I commission Dr. Hans Posse, Director of Dresden Gallery, to build up the new art museum for Linz Donau.
 All Party and State services are ordered to assist Dr. Posse in fulfillment of his mission.

-Posse had a checkered relationship with the National Socialists.
+Posse had a checkered relationship with the Nazis.
 His wife had joined the Nazi Party in 1932, but when Posse himself tried to join in 1933, his application was rejected a year later.
 He was later accused of having promoted so-called "Degenerate art", and of having Jewish ancestry.
 In 1938 he was asked to resign as director – a position he had held since 1910 from the age of 31 – but refused, taking a leave of absence instead.
 He was nevertheless fired, only to be restored to the position on Hitler's orders, possibly through the influence of Haberstock.

 Although Hitler had favored German and Austrian paintings from the 19th century, Posse's focus was on early German, Dutch, French, and Italian paintings.
 Posse wrote in his diary that Hitler intended the museum to hold "only the best of all periods from the prehistoric beginnings of art...to the nineteenth century and recent times."
 Hitler told Posse that he was only to answer to him.

 The Sonderauftrag not only collected art for the Führermuseum, but also for other museums in the German Reich, especially in the eastern territories.
 The artworks would have been distributed to these museums after the war.
 The Sonderauftrag was located in Dresden had approximately 20 specialists attached to it: "curators of paintings, prints, coins, and armor, a librarian, an architect, an administrator, photographers, and restorers."
 The staff included Robert Oertel and Gottfried Reimer of the Dresden Gallery, Friedrich Wolffhardt, an SS officer, as curator of books and autographs; Leopold Rupprecht of the Kunsthistorisches Museum as curator for armour, and Fritz Dworschak, also of that museum, as curator for coins.